-This Data Processing Addendum ("Addendum") forms part of the Agreement between Customer and its affiliates covered under the Agreement, if any ("Data Controller", "Data Exporter" and "Customer") and BLOOMBERG INDUSTRY GROUP, INC. ("Data Processor", "Data Importer" and "Bloomberg Industry Group"), each a "Party" and collectively the "Parties", for the use of the Bloomberg Law Contract Solutions product, to reflect the Parties' agreement concerning the processing of Protected Data for the Term specified in the Agreement.
+This Data Processing Addendum ("Addendum") forms part of the Agreement between [Customer] and its affiliates covered under the Agreement, if any ("Data Controller", "Data Exporter" and "Customer") and BLOOMBERG INDUSTRY GROUP, INC. ("Data Processor", "Data Importer" and "Bloomberg Industry Group"), each a "Party" and collectively the "Parties", for the use of the Product, to reflect the Parties' agreement concerning the processing of Protected Data for the Term specified in the Agreement.

-This Addendum forms part of the terms for your use of the Bloomberg Law Contract Solutions product and related services.
+This Addendum forms part of the terms for your use of the Product and related services.
 The terms of the Addendum govern how we comply with Data Protection Law in relation to the Protected Data described in Appendix 1 to Schedule 1 below.